ssswh33/electricity-price-forecasting/README.md

 ## 1. Introduction
 The project aimed to predict hourly energy prices from 0 am to 23 pm to help the business team at NextEra Energy, Inc. to get a more competitive bid at the Day-ahead market. </br>
-The data scientist team at NEER was interested in seeing if the student team could provide any novel approach for price prediction. </br></br>
+The data scientist team at NEE was interested in seeing if the student team could provide any novel approach for price prediction. </br></br>

 Our team decided to develope a [Prophet](https://facebook.github.io/prophet/) time series model, a brand-new model that had never been implemented before.